backend-development/backend-development-textbook/source/testing.md

 The Test Database
 -----------------

 Just about every Rails application interacts heavily with a database and, as a result, your tests will need a database to interact with as well.
 To write efficient tests, you'll need to understand how to set up this database and populate it with sample data.

-By default, every Rails application has three environments: development, test, and production.
-The database for each one of them is configured in `config/database.yml`.
+The database for each environment is configured in `config/database.yml`.

 A dedicated test database allows you to set up and interact with test data in isolation.
 This way your tests can mangle test data with confidence, without worrying about the data in the development or production databases.

 ### Maintaining the test database schema